Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Discussion

+\textit{Is there an intrinsic utility for self-organising collective systems to operate at the critical regime}?
+In attempting to explore this question, we overviewed notable intrinsic utility measures, using both information-theoretic and thermodynamic perspectives.
+The considered measures were directly compared using a common example which we constructed in order to connect the canonical 2D Ising model to the perception-action loop.

+The connection is established by conceptualising each site in the Ising lattice as an agent possessing sensory-motor capabilities, thereby linking the model to the perception-action loop framework.
+The choice of spin-flip dynamic is analogous to the embodiment of the agents.
+Optimisation of the control parameter --- the coupling strength $J$ --- may be considered analogous to choosing the sensory channels \cite{olsson2004} that maximises specific intrinsic utility given the embodiment.

-This paper explored the intrinsic utility for self-organising collective systems to operate at the critical regime.
-We have discussed various information theoretic approaches as well as an approach that combines information theory and thermodynamics as candidates for understanding the ``usefulness'' of a dynamical system to operate at the critical point.
-An experiment was designed connecting the canonical 2D Ising model to the perception-action loop, enabling a comparison of various intrinsic utility approaches within a single example.
-The optimal coupling strength $J$ was computed for different approaches, including predictive information maximisation, empowerment maximisation, free energy minimisation, and thermodynamic efficiency maximisation.
-Each approach exhibited a distinct optimal range of parameter values, offering intuitive insights into the underlying driver shaping collective behaviour: \begin{itemize} \item Predictive information maximises at low coupling strength, balancing sensory richness with predictability; \item Empowerment maximises at high coupling strength, where the individuals have maximal influence over the environment; \item Free energy minimisation (with intrinsic component only) also leads to high coupling strength, where local observations align most closely with the global configuration; \item Thermodynamic efficiency maximisation optimises near the critical regime, achieving maximum entropy reduction per unit of work expended. \end{itemize} Thus, thermodynamic efficiency, measured by the entropy reduction or predictability gain relative to the associated thermodynamic work carried out, might be a candidate for the intrinsic utility of criticality.
+Optimal $J$ values were computed for different approaches, including predictive information maximisation, empowerment maximisation, free energy minimisation, and thermodynamic efficiency maximisation.
+For the considered example, each approach exhibited a distinct optimal range of parameter values, offering intuitive insights into the underlying driver shaping collective behaviour: \begin{itemize} \item Predictive information maximises at sub-critical coupling strength for Metropolis dynamics and near-critical regime for Glauber dynamics, balancing sensory richness with predictability; \item Empowerment maximises at super-critical coupling strength, where the individuals have maximal influence over the environment; \item Free energy minimisation (with intrinsic component only) also leads to super-critical coupling strength, where local observations align most closely with the global configuration hence surprise minimised; \item Thermodynamic efficiency maximisation optimises near the critical regime, achieving maximum entropy reduction per unit of work expended. \end{itemize} Thus, thermodynamic efficiency, measured by the entropy reduction or predictability gain relative to the associated thermodynamic work carried out, might be a candidate for the intrinsic utility of criticality.